 “That’s odd,” you think, “I wonder what’s taking so long.”

-You walk into the meeting, excited to catch up.
-The conversation goes well and, when she asks what’s new in your world, you share your struggles to find a VP of Engineering.
+When you walk into the meeting with Gina, excited to catch up.
+The conversation goes well, and she asks what’s new in your world.
+You share your struggles to find a VP of Engineering.
 Gina’s face blanches.

-“You’re kidding, right?” she asks, “I really wish we’d talked sooner!
-A friend of mine just accepted a Director of Engineering role a few days ago—man, they’d have been perfect for you!
-I can still intro you, if you’d like?”
+“You’re kidding?” she asks, “I wish we’d talked sooner!
+A friend of mine just accepted a Director of Engineering role a few days ago.
+Man, they’d have been perfect for you!”

-Scheduling mistakes aren’t an inevitable part of an EA/exec partnership.
-They’re typically the result of an ineffective system, rather than a careless assistant or demanding executive.
+Mistakes don’t have to be an inevitable part of an EA/exec partnership.
+They’re typically the result of an ineffective system rather than a careless assistant or demanding executive.

 So, to repeat: Scheduling mistakes are rarely the fault of a careless assistant.
 They’re the result of a broken system.
 But what is that system, and what are the problems?

-Although it might look a little different from person-to-person, the basic approach to scheduling is mental juggling: Your EA is trying to manage dozens—if not hundreds—of responsibilities in their head.
+Although it might look a little different from person to person, the broken basic approach to scheduling is mental juggling: trying to manage multiple responsibilities without the right systems.

 - Has the meeting with John been locked in?